 The Rosemont, Ill.-based Central States, Southeast and Southwest Areas Pension Fund, or as it is simply known, the Central States Pension Fund, is the largest of the Teamsters-sponsored pension … Read More ➡

 On September 14, Sergio Rascon Jr., former bookkeeper assistant for Laborers International Union of North America Local 300, was sentenced in U.S. District Court for the Central District of California to one year of probation and ordered to pay a $100 special assessment for embezzling $2,417 from the Los Angeles union.
 Rascon had pleaded guilty in June.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡

-On August 21, Malvin Bergeron, former president and secretary-treasurer of the Teamsters-affiliated Graphic Communications Conference Local 537M, was sentenced in U.S. District Court for the Eastern District of Louisiana to four years of probation for embezzling funds from the Marrero, La. union.
-He also was ordered to pay $4,041.88 in restitution and a $3,000 fine.
-Bergeron had been charged in early May, pleading guilty later that month.
+On September 9, John Jones, former financial secretary of United Brotherhood of Carpenters and Joiners Local 59, was sentenced in U.S. District Court for the Eastern District of Washington to two months in federal prison and three years of supervised release for embezzling more than $12,000 in funds from the Spokane-based union.
+He also was ordered to pay $10,762 in remaining restitution and a $100 special assessment.
+Jones had pleaded guilty in June.
 The actions follow a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡